freddiehaddad/oxidized/README.md

 - If `RUST_LOG` is unset, Oxidized uses `debug` in debug builds and `info` in release builds.
 - Logs are appended to `oxidized.log`.
 If the file cannot be created, logging falls back to stderr.

+### Event-driven runtime and quit behavior

+Oxidized’s main event loop now blocks on events.
+Exiting with `:q` or `:q!` sets a quit flag; the loop checks this immediately after handling any event, ensuring prompt exit without waiting for further input.

 #### **Module-Specific Logging**